xcube-dev/xcube-viewer/README.md

 The `xcube-viewer` documentation is built using the [mkdocs](https://www.mkdocs.org/) tool.

-Create a Python enviromnent and install the following packages:
+Create a Python environment and install the following packages:
 - ``mkdocs``
 - ``mkdocs-material``
 - ``mkdocs-autorefs``